 Best survey apps for money in the UK

 This app provides surveys ranging from 1 – 20 minutes and there’s always plenty to choose from.
-You can also make money by searching the web, referring friends or by earning cashback by clicking on Qmee links.
+You can also make money by searching the web, referring friends or earning cashback by clicking on Qmee links.
 Payment is made by PayPal or through a choice of gift cards and is usually made instantly.

 There’s also a generous referral programme on offer that could earn you up to £1 for every friend you refer.

 You can also earn extra with YouGov Safe.
-This allows you to share your viewing history from subscriptions like Netflix and Amazon Prime in exchange for points.
+This allows you to share your viewing history from subscriptions like Netflix and Amazon Prime in exchange for further points.
 There’s also a generous referral scheme that can earn you £2 for every friend that joins.

 A simple-to-use app that generally offers 50 pence per survey.
 Once you reach £10, you can withdraw your earnings as an Amazon or Apple voucher.
 No friend referral scheme though!

 Another app that has plenty of surveys on offer.
 Each survey is given a star rating before you enter, so you know what others thought of it and how likely you are not to be screened out of it.

 You can cash out through PayPal, Revolut or in the form of a gift card.
 AttaPoll also has a referral scheme and you can earn 20 pence plus 10% of all future earnings for every friend that joins.

 Click on the button below and use the code dqcni when you join and you’ll get a 40 pence bonus.

 Or take a look at my full AttaPoll review.